Nominations for the 2018 Sobey Art Award are now closed. Thank you to everyone who submitted an application. See who won this year’s Award.

 The Sobey Art Award, Canada’s pre-eminent award for contemporary Canadian art, is an annual prize given to an artist aged 40 or under who has exhibited in a public or commercial art gallery within 18 months of being nominated.

-All nominations are reviewed by the 2018 curatorial jury panel, chaired by the National Gallery of Canada’s Senior Curator of Contemporary Art, Josée Drouin-Brisebois.
+All nominations are reviewed by the curatorial jury panel, chaired by the National Gallery of Canada’s Senior Curator of Contemporary Art, Josée Drouin-Brisebois.
 The panel is composed of one distinguished representative from each of Canada’s five regions: the Atlantic Provinces, Quebec, Ontario, the Prairies and the North, and the West Coast and Yukon, and also includes one international juror.
 They review all nominations and establish the long and short lists as well as the winner of the award.

-Effective for 2018 :
+Effective in 2018 :

 In addition, three nominees from the long-list will take part in international art residencies funded by the Sobey Art Foundation and the Donald R Sobey Foundation.
 Learn more